numpy/numpy/doc/neps/nep-0037-array-module.rst

             base_func = getattr(base_module, name)
             return functools.partial(base_func, prefer_gpu=self.prefer_gpu)

 This might be useful, but it's not clear if we really need it.
 Pint seems to get along OK without any explicit array creation routines, and for the most part Dask is also OK with existing ``__array_function__`` style overides.
-Choosing whether to place an array on the CPU or GPU could be solved by making array creation lazy.
+Choosing whether to place an array on the CPU or GPU could be solved by `making array creation lazy <https://github.com/google/jax/pull/1668>`_.

 .. _appendix-design-choices: